NicolasOmar/next-practice/README.md

    - Usage of granular loading using `Suspense`.
    - Understanding and usage of form-related handler methods such as `useFormStatus` and `useActionState`.
    - Understanding and basic usage of metadata injection in static and dynamic ways.
+- Routing and page rendering (`3-routing-and-rendering` folder)
+   - Understanding and usage of `parallel routes`.

 ## Other practice repos
 | Node | Angular | GraphQL | React | HTML & CSS | Styling | Typescript | Docker |